Laying the foundation for brand awareness

 What the CEO must do

-This brings me back to the CEO’s important place in this matter.
-Once a new focus and promise is identified as the highest emotional intensity and a new meaning is formed, your corporate culture needs to make it true.
+This brings us to the CEO’s important place in this matter.
+Your corporate culture needs to make your brand true.

 If the meaning is dead on the money, then no one in the category owns it and no one is delivering it.
 This great void in the landscape is what creates the vacuum that draws customers to your brand with less effort and smaller spends.